Mauricio Dubon Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.8 K/9, which ranks 12th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 15th in MLB.

-- The Reds have a 4.91 team ERA that ranks 27th across all league pitching staffs.
+- The Reds' 4.88 team ERA ranks 27th across all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (87 total, 1.2 per game).
+- Reds pitchers combine to allow 89 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The righty last appeared on Sunday against the St. Louis Cardinals, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.
+- His most recent appearance came on Tuesday against the Kansas City Royals, when the right-hander went 4 2/3 innings, surrendering three earned runs while allowing five hits.

-- In 13 games this season, the 23-year-old has a 4.01 ERA and 13 strikeouts per nine innings, while giving up a batting average of .241 to opposing hitters.
+- The 29-year-old has put up an ERA of 6.23, with 8.5 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.